Allhein/Bosque_Virtual/README.md

 You can run the main.cpp file in the Visual_Forest-main folder (do not move it out or rename it).
 The reason is that the required assets and libraries are located in the same folder.

+1. Download the project
+2. Create an empty project in Visual Community (C++) This must be created with the solution in the same path
+3. Configure the libraries.
+In case of an error with a .dll, add it directly where the project's .exe is located
+4. Debug the project

 ## How to Use the App

 In the menu that will appear to the user we offer 2 options, in the first the user will choose the screen resolution, in the second if desired in a free mode (without collisions) and a normal mode (with collisions)